DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 1. a number of linux kernel technologies that are able create a sandboxed environment for that process (for files and network access)
 2. a layered (i.e. docker images) file system, where each layer contains a diff with the previous layer.This is a powerful graph db, where each file location is dynamically calculated when you are inside the docker image.

 From a security poing of view, Docker has massive advantages.
-Finally it is possible to run 3rd party code in isolated (i.e. sandboxed) environments, where any malicious code running inside those docker containers, would not have access to the current host user&#39;s data.
+Finally it is possible to run 3rd party code in isolated (i.e. sandboxed) environments, where any malicious code running inside those docker containers, would not have access to the current host user's data.
 This is actually the future of desktop and server-side apps. where easy external (or even missing critical) service/code is executed inside containers.

 --